MSCI-245-342/hw-goodbooks/hw-instructions.md

 1. Rails wants the primary key to be named `id` for entity sets.
 The norm is for this to be an autoincrementing column.
 There is a gem `composite_primary_keys` to support using composite primary keys, but in general when it makes sense for entities, we should stick with the `id`.

-1. When we have foreign keys, Rails will name them with the singular of the foriegn table name with an `_id` suffix.
+1. When we have foreign keys, Rails will name them with the singular of the foreign table name with an `_id` suffix.

 1. Relationship sets, also known as join tables in Rails, are typically named by joining the two table names with an underscore and ordering them alphabetically.
 For example, books_readinglists.
 We don't have to do that, for example, ratings.